Sanam20302/Python/README.md

 # Python

-- Anagram  : Checking whether one text is anagram of another.
+- Anagram check : Checking whether one text is anagram of another.

   (An anagram is a word or phrase formed by rearranging the letters of a different word or phrase)